subquery/network-contracts/README.md

 # SubQuery Contracts

-The Subquery is a indexing tool for querying blockchains data.
-Anyone can build indexing service with subquery, and provide the api to making blockchain data easily accessible.
+The SubQuery is a indexing tool for querying blockchains data.
+Anyone can build indexing service with SubQuery, and provide the api to making blockchain data easily accessible.

-The Subquery Network Smart Contracts are a set of Solidity contracts that are going to delpoy on EVM.
+The SubQuery Network Smart Contracts are a set of Solidity contracts that power the decentralised SubQuery Network.
 The contracts enable a decentralized network that welcome indexers running query projects and provide queries to consumers.
-Consumers pay for queries with the Subquery Token (SQT).
+Consumers pay for queries with the SubQuery Token (SQT).

-The Subquery Network allows Delegators staking on Indxers to share their rewards, more delegation also help indxers are able to gain more rewards.

 This repository includes contracts, js-sdk and rust-sdk.